Cbas619/195SOJO/README.md

 # 195SOJO

-please refer to readme.docx submitted if you wish to run this locally
+please refer to readme.pdf submitted if you wish to run this locally

 Available Scripts